Types of Camping

 Considerations

-Far from services in case of emergency
+Far from services in case of an emergency

-Carrying all gear can be physically challenging
+Carrying all the gear can be physically challenging

 Takes time to master skills